databs1/med_price_prediction/README.md

 and rest of the columns contain structured data such as the date that the medication was taken out of market or the price of the medication.

 ## Problems encountered
-Lack of data supplied for most of the features leaves a lot of the predictors with null values makes the list of most traditional statistical models that can be used small.
+Lack of data supplied for most of the features leaves a lot of predictors with null values, makes the list of most traditional statistical models that can be used smaller.
 Feature engineering and feature selection is a must to reduce dimensionality and lower execution time.

 ## Solutions